-Kremlin has sent 400 mercenaries to Kiev to assassinate Zelensky
+Kremlin Has Sent 400 Mercenaries To Kiev To Assassinate Zelensky

-New Delhi, Feb 28 (IANS) More than 400 Russian mercenaries have been flown in from Africa to assassinate Ukrainian president Volodymyr Zelensky, Daily Mail reported.
+New Delhi: More than 400 Russian mercenaries have been flown in from Africa to assassinate Ukrainian president Volodymyr Zelensky, it was revealed last night.

-A private militia known as the Wagner Group allegedly has orders from Vladimir Putin to take out Zelensky - and 23 other government figures - to allow Moscow to take over its eastern European neighbour, the report said.
+A private militia known as the Wagner Group allegedly has orders from Vladimir Putin to take out Zelensky - and 23 other government figures - to allow Moscow to take over its eastern European neighbour.

 The highly-trained operatives are said to be waiting for the green light from the Kremlin to pounce, with their hit list also including Ukraine's prime minister, the entire cabinet, mayor of Kyiv Vitali Klitschko and his brother Wladimir - both boxing champions who have become iconic figures on the front lines of the capital.

-However, the plans were rumbled after they reached the upper echelons of the Ukrainian government on Saturday morning, the report said.
+However the plans were rumbled after they reached the upper echelons of the Ukrainian government on Saturday morning.

 Citizens were warned that they risked being 'liquidated' if they were spotted outside during the curfew hours, as they may be assumed to be the enemy.